What is a Piedfort Coin?

 They originated in France (hence the French name) and were issued as sample coins to demonstrate new coin designs.

 Britain stopped producing Piedforts way back in the sixteenth century, the last example being a sixpence struck in 1588.
+Today they are available from The Royal Mint.

 Simply put, a double-thickness coin; made to proof quality for coin collectors.